 In the case of a person who dies intestate (without making a will), an administrator (or administratrix, if female) may be appointed instead of an executor to carry out the distribution of the estate.
 An administrator of a will should not delay unduly in carrying out this task, or the court may remove him.
 (Muckian and anor v Hoey and ors IEHC 688).

-The court has discretion to "revoke, cancel or recall" any grant of probate.
-(Dunne and Ors v Dunne IECA 269), though its "primary duty" is to "ascertain and give effect to" the testator's intention.
-(Per Laffoy J in Re Rafter: Thornton v Timlin IEHC 239).
+The court has discretion to “revoke, cancel or recall” any grant of probate.
+(Dunne and Ors v Dunne IECA 269), though its “primary duty” is to “ascertain and give effect to” the testator’s intention (per Laffoy J in Re Rafter: Thornton v Timlin IEHC 239).
+A caveat may be entered in the Probate Office by anyone who disagrees with the contents of a will.
+(Re: Estate of Gillespie IEHC 462)

 If a testator is married, he must make proper provision for the other spouse and children.
 If there are no children, a surviving spouse has a right to half the estate, including the family home.
-If there are children, he or she has a right to one third of the estate.
+If there are children, they have a right to one third of the estate.
 If a testator has disposed of property within three years of death in an attempt to disinherit a spouse or children, the court may rule the disposition void.

-A spouse's "legal right" has priority over any other bequests, although it may be renounced in writing at any time while the testator is still alive.
+A spouse’s ‘legal right’ takes precedence over any other bequests, although it may be renounced in writing at any time while the testator is still alive.
 A spouse who has deserted or committed a serious offence against the testator or his/her children loses the right to a share in the estate.
-The legal right may be extinguished following a judicial separation and will disappear after a divorce.
+The legal right may be extinguished following a judicial separation and disappears after a divorce.

-A husband and wife's mutual rights to succeed to each other's estates may also be extinguished by the court at any time on or after a decree of judicial separation, under the Family Law Act 1995.
-(Succession rights are automatically extinguished after a divorce, as the couple are no longer man and wife.
-Where a marriage is void, the partners are not spouses and these provisions also do not apply.)
+A husband and wife’s mutual rights to succeed to each other’s estates may also be extinguished by the court at any time on or after a decree of judicial separation, under the Family Law Act 1995.
+(Succession rights can be extinguished after a divorce, unless the surviving spouse claims within six months of probate under s 18 of the Family Law (Divorce) Act 1996.
+Where a marriage is void, the partners are not spouses and these provisions do not apply.)

-If the testator failed to make proper provision for any children in the will, a child (of any age) may bring an application under section 117 of the Succession Act within six months from the first taking out of representation.
-The court will consider the application in chambers, from the point of view of a "prudent and just parent", taking into account:
+If the testator failed to make proper provision for any children in the will, a child (of any age – EB v SS 4 IR 527) may bring an application under s 117 of the Succession Act within six months from the first taking out of representation – although a mature applicant will have “a heavy onus to discharge” (Re IAC 2 IR 143).
+The court will consider the application in chambers, from the point of view of a “prudent and just parent”, taking into account:

-A child who has been found guilty of an offence punishable by two years' imprisonment or more against the deceased (or any spouse or child of the deceased), may not make a section 117 application.
+The requirements for a successful s 117 application are set out in Re ABC: XC v RT 2 IR 250, and further clarified in A v C IEHC 120.
+A child who has been found guilty of an offence punishable by two years’ imprisonment or more against the deceased (or any spouse or child of the deceased), may not make a s 117 application.

 A straightforward will might read: